Brand Names: Zaltrap

 - easy bruising, unusual bleeding (nose, mouth, vagina, rectum), or any bleeding that will not stop;

-- signs of bleeding in your digestive tract--severe stomach pain, bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds; or
+- signs of bleeding inside your body--feeling light-headed; pink or brown urine; bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds; or

-- signs of bleeding in the brain--sudden numbness or weakness (especially on one side of the body), sudden severe headache, problems with speech or balance.
+- signs of bleeding in the brain--sudden weakness (especially on one side of the body), severe headache, problems with speech or vision.

 Call your doctor at once if you have:

 - blisters or ulcers in your mouth, red or swollen gums, trouble swallowing;

 - headache, confusion, thinking problems, vision loss, seizure;

 - signs of a blood clot--chest pain, sudden numbness or weakness;